Looking to buy marijuana seeds online? Here’s what you need to know!

-In it, marijuana is an illegal substance, but marijuana seeds are not illegal.
+In the treaty, marijuana is classed as an illegal substance, but marijuana seeds are not illegal.
 As international law takes precedence over a country’s own laws, cannabis seeds are technically legal in all 180 countries.
 Alas, it isn’t as easy as that, and it is much safer to purchase seeds from one European country than another.
 Here’s a look at marijuana seed laws in a few major European nations:

 - Germany: As seeds don’t fall under the German Narcotics Act, they are technically legal to purchase.
 However, Germany has prohibited the sale of cannabis seeds across the nation, the only EU member state to have done so.
 As Germany is subject to the EU’s free movement of goods, having seeds sent to Germany is fine.

 - United Kingdom: At present, the UK allows for the purchase, sale, or trade of cannabis seeds whether you purchase them domestically or from another European nation.
 American buyers tend to use UK sellers such as Seedsman, who have been selling seeds globally since 2003.
-We’re not sure what will happen once the UK has left the EU on March 29, 2019.
+However, we’re not sure what will happen once the UK has left the EU.
 By the way, UK residents are not allowed to germinate cannabis seeds.

 - France: Cannabis seeds are legal as long as they are not used for growing.
-You will struggle to find any reputable French cannabis seed dealer.
+However, you will struggle to find any reputable French cannabis seed dealer.

 - Spain: Spain has a similarly lenient policy as the UK.
 Residents can buy and sell seeds as long as they are for personal use in private areas.
 Shops need legal authorization to sell seeds.